-Page updated 2 August 2023.
+Page updated 2 October 2023.
 This is the front page of a set of resources PAS is developing to support local authorities moving towards the introduction of mandatory biodiversity net gain.
 It provides an overview of biodiversity net gain and why it is important.
 Links to further content are at the bottom of the page.
 PAS has a BNG practitioner network for local authority officers.
 A link to a form to join the network is available further down this page.

 Overview of PAS BNG resources

 Biodiversity net gain (BNG) is an approach to development, and/or land management, that aims to leave the natural environment in a measurably better state than it was beforehand.

 The word ‘biodiversity’ comes from the term ‘biological diversity’.
 It refers to the variety of all living organisms, including animals, insects, plants, bacteria and fungi.
 More information on biodiversity and its importance can be found on the Royal Society's website and the LGA has an e-learning module for officers & councillors on biodiversity.
 A habitat is the area and resources used by a living organism or assemblage of animals and plants.

 Biodiversity net gain delivers measurable improvements for biodiversity by creating or enhancing habitats in association with development.
 Biodiversity net gain can be achieved on-site, off-site or through a combination of on-site and off-site measures.

 For a simple overview, view Natural England's Introduction to Biodiversity Net Gain on YouTube.

 Natural England have also produced a Biodiversity Net Gain brochure, which provides an overview of BNG and its benefits.